-Our Gold Coast employment and unfair dismissal lawyers provide advice on all aspects of employment and unfair dismissal law including employment contracts, remuneration strategies, employment policies, human resources management, unfair and unlawful dismissal, discrimination, sexual harassment, unrealistic conditions, health and safety issues and termination of employment.
+Our Gold Coast employment law and unfair dismissal lawyers provide advice on all aspects of employment and unfair dismissal law including employment contracts, remuneration strategies, employment policies, human resources management, unfair and unlawful dismissal, discrimination, sexual harassment, unrealistic conditions, health and safety issues, discrimination, general protections, and termination of employment.
 In conjunction with our litigation department, we are also well positioned to defend or prosecute claims involving restrictive trade covenants, trade secrets, and employment confidentiality.

 As a result of the changing and dynamic nature of employment law, experienced employment solicitors are often necessary in order for people to fully understand their rights, contracts and workplace situations.
 Often our lawyers will be called in during disputes between trade unions, employers and employees.
 Industrial relations and employment law is complex and multi-faceted with several levels of government being involved.
-These include Federal and state legislation, awards, collective agreements and common law which consist of employment laws basis.
+These include Federal and state legislation, awards, collective agreements and common law.

 Up-to-date advice and proper oversight of employment law issues ensures the right decisions at every stage of the employment relationship from the initial interview to the termination of an employee.
 Our services and advice include the following:

-- Representation in unfair dismissal and unlawful termination cases
+- Representation in unfair dismissal, General Protections, and unlawful termination cases

 - Negotiation of redundancy packages